China pollution protest ends, but suspicion of government high

 While the government has already released most of those it detained for the unrest, and quickly cleared up any sign of damage in the city, Chen frets that more trouble could lie ahead.

-"We're not only worried they'll keep building it, we're also concerned the government will settle its accounts (with the protest organisers) once the dust has settled."
+"We're not only worried they'll keep building it, we're also concerned the government will settle its accounts (with the protest organizers) once the dust has settled."

 In one of the villages nestled next to Hongda's Shifang plant, complaints about pollution are nothing new.
 Residents say maize and vegetables are stunted and water is polluted, and lay the blame squarely at that plant.